 Guilt is no doubt one of the more difficult and complex emotions to deal with.
 However, you can overcome (or at least lessen) this all-too-prominent emotion.

 How do you do this?
 As with many things, a vital first step is to take an honest look at the situation that you feel is causing your feelings.
 Emphasis on the word HONEST.
-We must be honest with ourselves in order to effectively address the situation.
+We must be honest with ourselves in order to effectively address our guilt.
 We humans are very, very good at rationalizing things in order to justify what we do.
-If you are doing that in this situation, stop and take an honest look at your actions and thoughts.
+If you are doing that in this situation, stop and take a more careful look at your actions and thoughts.

 Ask yourself this question: Do I feel negative or mixed emotions about my role in the situation?